top of page

 We are committed to collaborating with landowners to assess wildfire risk for their properties and providing technical assistance, resources, and connections to funding to help create a fire-resilient San Juan County.

-Get Involved
+Other Ways to Get Involved

 There are several ways to get involved with wildfire preparedness in San Juan County.
 Individuals can consider the Wildfire Ready Neighbors Program, neighborhoods and Home Owners' Associations can consider Firewise USA®, and we all can contribute as the county embarks on updating our Community Wildfire Protection Plan.